Picking the right salon management software is crucial.

 Salon POS Hardware

 All software platforms I recommend in this review are cloud-based and can be accessed via the web browser or via mobile or tablet app.
-However, Mangomint, Vagaro, and Square Appointments also support you with POS hardware.
+However, some of the platforms also offer dedicated hardware to improve the POS experience.

 Mangomint POS